sammypanda/design.dis.bot/src/Documentation/README.md

 tells us that there is a handler for the `MESSAGE_CREATE` event named `Soft321\Discord\Extensions\Hello`.

-This solves the problem of 1000+ line bot.php files.
+This *object-oriented* approach solves the problem of 1000+ line bot.php files.

 ### Multiple Event Handlers for the Same Event

-You can have multiple classes listening for the same event as well.
+You can have multiple classes listening for the same event.
 So, if we made a `Hello2` class that also implements `MessageCreate`, the bot would pick that up as well: